 By simplifying the card opening process, Legends of Runeterra removes the moments of agency, of feeling like you were responsible for opening a legendary card, even though the game was always going to give it to you.

-Legends of Runeterra’s Biggest Failing is a Making Things Too Easy, Thus Taking Away the Player’s Control
+Legends of Runeterra Makes Things Too Easy, Thus Taking Away the Player’s Agency and Control

 Player agency is incredibly important in all kinds of games, and it’s the little things that count.
 While playing Legends of Runeterra, the bulk of my frustration wasn’t wrapped up in cards being overpowered, or decks being unbalanced, but in the lack of control I felt in the turn sequence and in opening card packs.
 These aspects of the game don’t even have to do with winning or losing!